Skip to main content

 Crime and Justice

 New and creative solutions to crime come from a diverse range of voices.
-DAC involves government departments, businesses, local communities, prisons and returning citizens in the co-design of our resources and programmes.
-This generates a strong, socially responsive design methodology, and co-created design benchmarks and crime prevention strategies.
+To generate strong, socially responsive design methodologies, DAC engages government departments, students, businesses, local communities, prisons and returning citizens in the co-design of our crime prevention strategies and design benchmarks.

 Photo: Tom Willcocks